 The first step is to select how to compare items to find duplicate values.
 Two methods are available:

 - All Properties - Look for items with similar values for all properties.
-Two items would be considered similar when all of their properties match.
+Two items are considered similar when all of their properties match.

-- Selected properties - Select the properties to be used for similarity check.
-Two items would be considered similar when they have similar values on all the selected properties.
+- Selected Properties & Multi Collection - With this mode, you can select the properties to be used for similarity check and select other collections to be included in the analysis.
+Two items are considered similar when they have similar values on the selected properties.
+Different algorithms are available to detect duplicate items with small variations

-Most of the time, Selected Properties is the best option.
+Most of the time, Selected Properties & Multi Collections is the best option.
 This is perfect to deduplicate contacts based on their email addresses and phone numbers, or companies using their website URLs.
 Use Selected Properties when you have one or several properties that identify a product, person, company, etc.

 Configure Properties